ourownstory/neural_prophet/docs/model/seasonality.md

 ## Regularize Seasonality

 Just like all the other components in NeuralProphet, seasonality too can be regularized.
-This done by regularizing the Fourier coefficients like below.
+This is done by regularizing the Fourier coefficients like below.
+For the details on how to set the `seasonality_reg` parameter, refer to the Section on [Hyperparameter Selection](../hyperparameter-selection.md#regularization-related-parameters).

 ```python
 m = NeuralProphet(